What You'll Need

 We used an iPhone 7 running iOS version 13.3 for this guide, but the basic setup will work on some older versions of iOS too, even if the steps look slightly different.

-If you want to manually configure OpenVPN on your device (Method 3) you’ll also need a desktop computer.
+If you want to manually configure OpenVPN on your device (Method 3) you’ll also need a desktop computer (it can be either Windows or Mac – we used Mac for the sake of this demonstration).

 In addition to your device you need an active VPN subscription.